PySerial Configuration and Tuning for Deterministic Instrument Control

 return bytes(buffer)

-raise ValueError(f"Exceeded {max_bytes} byte limit without finding terminator")
+raise ValueError(f"Exceeded {max_bytes} bytes without terminator (overrun)")

-Throughput Optimization & Polling State Machines
+Polling State Machines and Throughput Tuning

 import time